leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 - Incident response plans, including breach notification within 72 hours as required by GDPR or state laws (e.g., NC data breach notification).
 - Data minimization: We collect only necessary data and retain it for [specify period, e.g., as long as required for service provision or legal obligations].
 - Employee training on data protection and compliance.
 In the event of a security incident, we will notify affected users and cooperate with investigations.
-Users must report suspected breaches to legal@theleightonhaus.com.
+Users must report suspected breaches to contact@leightondynamica.cloud.
 We aim for CMMC Level 1 certification for handling CUI.
 For cross-border data transfers, we use Standard Contractual Clauses (SCCs) or equivalent mechanisms to ensure adequate protection.

 ### LIMITS ON LIABILITY